eamena-project/eamena-arches-dev/talks/2024-aram/README.md

 Link CVNS one with another by doing:

-- Look at the map and identify HP related one with another
+- Look at the map and identify HP related one with another, for example, `78` and `2` (in this direction, = directed graph)

 ![alt text](image-2.png)

-- Find equivalences btw ID and EAMENA ID.
-For example, n78 and n2 (in this direction, = directed graph), running `d$ids`
+- Find equivalences btw ID and EAMENA ID. , running `d$ids`

 | from                      | to                         |
 |---------------------------|----------------------------|
 | ![alt text](image-3.png)  | ![alt text](image-4.png)   |

-- Fill the [caravanserail_paths_1.csv](https://github.com/eamena-project/eamena-arches-dev/blob/main/talks/2024-aram/caravanserail_paths_1.csv) file, adding the correct 'route'
+- Fill the [caravanserail_paths_1.csv](https://github.com/eamena-project/eamena-arches-dev/blob/main/talks/2024-aram/caravanserail_paths_1.csv) file with the corresponding EAMENA ID (here: `EAMENA-0182058,EAMENA-0231535` ), adding the correct 'route' (blue = route 3 on the map)